puls369ar/fountain-overview/solicy-task-1/Fountain.md

-* `allocateRewards()` - Called by the Treasury to distribute rewards.
+* `allocateRewards()` - Called inside `ModernTreasury` contract's `allocateRewards()` function to distribute rewards.
 It updates the reward per share and records the allocation in a new MasonrySnapshot.
 This function is protected against reentrancy attacks
 * `eaned()`
 ```solidity
 function earned(address mason) public view returns (uint256) {